-A: You may only request an absentee ballot if you are unable to come to the polls because of work, illness, injury, religious observance or if you will be out of town from 8:00am to 8:00pm on Election Day.
+A: You may only request an absentee ballot if you are unable to come to the polls because of work, illness, injury, religious observance, or if you are unable to make it to the polling place between 8:00am to 8:00pm on Election Day.

 Q: How do I vote by absentee ballot?

 A: Absentee ballots are available from your Town Clerk approximately three to four weeks prior to an election.
 You may request the absentee ballot application from the Town Clerk or you may submit a request in writing which should include all the information that is required on the application: Your name, voting address, mailing address, and your signature.
 A written request for an absentee ballot may also be transmitted by facsimile.
 Clerks may accept completed absentee ballots submitted in person until 5:00pm the day before an election or until 5:00pm on Election Day if received through the mail.

 Q: How do I vote if I'm in the Armed Services?

 A: An armed service voter may apply for an absentee ballot from the Town or City Clerk of the town in which he/she was domiciled immediately prior to entering the service.
 Armed service voters are eligible to vote for all offices.
 (See F.P.C.A. information below.)

 Q: Can I vote if I'm an overseas citizen?

 A: Any person who is domiciled outside the United States has the right to register and vote absentee in any federal election (President, United States Senator, United States Representative) in the town or city in New Hampshire in which they had their domicile immediately prior to their departure from the United States, even though the person no longer maintains a domicile in said city or town and even though their intent to return is uncertain.
 (See F.P.C.A. information below.)

 Q: How do I register to vote by absentee registration?